JuliaKukulies/juliakukulies.github.io/publications.md

 Yu, H.,  Prein A.F., Qi, D., **Kukulies, J** and Wang, K. Kilometer-Scale Simulations Can Outperform Satellite Based Observations in Heavy Rainfall Characteristics.
 Submitted to *Bulletin of the AMS*.

 **Kukulies, J**, Lai, H.,  Curio, J., Feng, Z., Lin, C., Li, P., Sugimoto, S., Ou, T. and Chen, D. Mesoscale convective systems in the Third Pole region: Characteristics, Mechanisms and Impact on precipitation.
-Under review for *Frontiers in Earth Science*.
+Accepted for *Frontiers in Earth Science*.

 Minola, L., Zhang, G., Ou, T., **Kukulies, J.**, Curio, J., Guijarro, J. A., Deng, K., Azorin-Molina, C.,  Shen, C., Pezzoli, A. and Chen, D. Climatology of near-surface wind speed from observations and high-resolution climate modelsover the Tibetan Plateau.
-Submitted to *Climate Dynamics*.
+Under review for *Climate Dynamics*.
 [Access pre-print here](https://www.researchsquare.com/article/rs-2470952/v1)

 **Kukulies, J**, Prein, A.,  Curio, J. and Chen, D. (2022).
 Kilometer-scale multi-model and multi-physics ensemble simulations of a mesoscale convective system in the lee of the Tibetan Plateau: Implications for climate simulations.
 Under review for *Journal of Climate*.